Erin129/RateMyClub/README.md

 9. Thumbs up and flagging functionality.
 10. Form to submit new student reviews.
 11. Different page views for students, club presidents, and admin.

+## Stretch Goals

+Components that could be  implemented in further development:
+   1. Expanding the club directory to include a larger/complete percentage of UF clubs.
+   2. Creating a form to request the addition of a new club to the directory.
+   3. Including a page in admin view that lists all flagged reviews for revision and easier access.
+   4. Expanding the site to more universities.
+   5. Adding an alphabet  scroll bar on the side.
+   6. Allowing students to ‘bookmark’/save clubs and view on a separate page.